gravel-st/gravel/README.md

 Getting started
 ===============

-To open the IDE load everything in eclipse and start st.gravel.tools.StartJetty.
+To open the IDE; load everything in eclipse and start [st.gravel.tools.StartJetty](https://github.com/gravel-st/gravel/blob/master/src/main/java/st/gravel/tools/StartJetty.java).
 Then point your browser to [http://localhost:8080/browser](http://localhost:8080/browser)

 What is Gravel